 Google Docs provides you with a lot of tools and formatting options that allow you to create the type of document that you need.
-However, you may be wondering how to insert a text box in Google Docs because there isn’t an obvious way to do so in the application.
+However, you may be wondering about how to insert text box in Google Docs steps because there isn’t an obvious way to do it in the application.

 While much of the content that you add to a document in Google Docs will be done by simply clicking in the document and typing, you may have other needs.